Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       Errors would tell users when their placement was invalid, and explain why.

       The tooltips followed the same colour scheme as the the other interactions.
+They are first introduced in the wall dimensions page, so their purpose should be understood before adding any of the components.
   - body_html: " "
     heading: Outcomes
     intro: The tool was received well by the company.